KieselKoenig/Immortality-Fabric/readme.md

 ### Unspecified but planned
 - Heart/Liver of Immortality on Entitys not being Players
 - Immortal Souls
-- Bonus to Immortal Liver
+- Bonus to Immortal Liver (Semi Immortality(First Levels than Hearts))
+- Immortal King, a new Boss to drop the Heart of Immortality